faisaldarbar/aptxlabs/_tabs/about.md

 ![AptX Labs](/images/howdy.png)

-At **AptX Labs**, we are passionate about leveraging technology to **optimize businesses, drive innovation, and create impactful digital solutions**.
+At **Aptxlabs**, we are passionate about leveraging technology to **optimize businesses, drive innovation, and create impactful digital solutions**.
 Our expertise spans across:

 - 🖥 **IT Infrastructure & Networking** – Secure, scalable, and high-performance systems
 - 💻 **Software & Web Development** – Custom-built applications and digital experiences